BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 Stalkers already use shields, of course, but this mod equips them with "real" shields, of the sort your characters equip.
 Optionally, you can have them only use Maylay shields, as well.

+### Unlocked MMORPGFPS

+Removes the kill requirements from the Dragon Keep mission "MMORPGFPS."

 Obsolete Mods
 =============